Here’s the blurb:

 This is the challenge of self-publishing.
 It all comes back on you – even when you do employ the services of professionals.
 No one is going to know your book or care more about it than you do!

-Therefore, as fun and creative as the book design process can be, it is also another exercise in self-discipline, self-awareness, and – constant checking!
-Find out more here.
+Therefore, as fun and creative as the book design process can be, it is also another exercise in self-discipline, self-awareness, and constant checking!
+(Find out more about editing here.)

 As the publisher, it’s essential to have a book design plan in mind and to communicate it precisely with your book designer every step of the way – so you can both achieve the outcome your book deserves.